 - Create a campaignCommerce: a set of related components and activities used for promotions.
 A campaign organizes marketing activity and is associated with discounts (promotions), customer segments, and markets. or a landing pageA landing page is the target page on which a visitor "lands" after clicking a banner or link.
 Usually, a landing page is a web page that is separate from the main page, with the goal that the visitor performs a certain action (conversion). and edit product content in the product catalog.

-- Create news or an article with content related to the products in your online store.
+- Create news or an article with content related to the products in your web shop.

 - Drag and drop content blocksShared, reusable content, such as an image banner, a page listing, or a video, that you can insert into one or more pages.
 If you edit a block's content, it updates every page on which it was inserted.
 (See Assets.) or pages into the content area of another web page to create dynamic websites putting important content in focus.